International Business Management

 As a graduate of this program, you will be prepared to apply international research, marketing, finance, legal and business planning skills to a variety of complex global market situations.
 Your well developed skills in digital and intercultural communications, networking, negotiation and teamwork skills will support you as you lead integrative trade initiatives.

-This program is accredited by FITT (Forum of International Trade Training).
+This program is accredited by FITT (Forum for International Trade Training).

 Graduates will have the required knowledge to pursue several key industry designations including the following: